Skip to content

 Returns

-model A torch-sim model (FairChemModel or OrbTorchSimModel).
+model A torch-sim model (FairChemModel, OrbTorchSimModel, or a Float64Wrapper-wrapped SevenNet model).

 Raises